 “Wait!”
 Iliera shouted, attempting to stop him.
-Unfortunately, the older paladin had already called upon the power of the Light.
+Unfortunately, the older paladin had already called upon the power of luminary magic.
 The shock ripped across the floor, momentarily highlighting a magical rune, but instead of breaking the bond, the spell simply channeled back to the adventurers.
 Fynn’s body felt like it had been set on fire.

 “Yarrrrgh!”
 Aebaloth cried.

 Iliera’s armor glowed with a powerful energy, but she did not cry out.
 She had diverted the spell away from her body entirely.
-Fynn was always impressed with her mastery of the Light.
+Fynn was always impressed with her mastery.

 “Let’s not do that again,” Daliluin spoke up.

-The demon hunter went silent for a moment and a glowing energy appeared behind his blindfold.
-He looked around the room, and when his flaming eyes landed on Fynn, it felt like the hunter was staring right through his soul.
+The Yunai hunter went silent for a moment and a glowing energy appeared around him.
+He looked around the room, and when his eyes landed on Fynn, it felt like the hunter was staring right through his soul.

 “There,” Aebaloth said at last.
 “The rune is partially scratched to Iliera’s left.
 Looks like Fynn’s weapon might have hit it when it slid away from him.
 If we target that spot with some kind of physical damage we can break the bond.”